Opinion

 “Myanmar has been a part of me since I was five years old and has been part of my adult life and my home for the last nine years," she said, “I was living there for the coup that started in 1989 and now to watch this happen and see how things unfold is unbelievable.”

-The coup in Myanmar is no doubt a massive step back for the country
+The coup in Myanmar is no doubt a massive step back for the country.

 I travelled to Yangon in 2016 when Myanmar was at the peak of its popularity in the west.
-Anthony Bourdain had travelled to Bagan via train and Aung San Suu Kyi - ‘The Lady’ - had been welcomed by Obama to the White HouseThe excitement and feeling of freedom were palpable
+Anthony Bourdain had travelled to Bagan via train and Aung San Suu Kyi - ‘The Lady’ - had been welcomed by Obama to the White House.
+The excitement and feeling of freedom were palpable.

 Myanmar entrepreneurs and businesspeople during an Asia New Zealand Foundation trip to the country in 2016.

-But there were still concerns
+But there were still concerns.

 It was clear then that the rapid opening up of the country had seen winners and losers.
 The wealthy elite could shop at the newly opened Korean blind shops and modern supermarkets, but this was clearly not accessible to all.
-And while shiny new shops were signs of growth, it was clear that sanctions lifted by the international community and sudden rush of foreign direct investment into Myanmar had allowed a class of junta-adjacent business-people to benefit and enrich themselves.
+And while shiny new shops were signs of growth, it was clear that sanctions lifted by the international community and a sudden rush of foreign direct investment into Myanmar had allowed a class of junta-adjacent business-people to benefit and enrich themselves.

 I was also shocked by a presentation that described how most of the new buildings were so flimsy that an earthquake (the major cities of Yangon, Naypyidaw and Mandalay sit on a faultline) would cause catastrophic damage and death.

-But this was still a massive change from 2012 when Myanmar began to open to the world and I started working more closely with entrepreneurs from the region through my role
+But this was still a massive change from 2012 when Myanmar began to open to the world and I started working more closely with entrepreneurs from the region through my role.

 Myanmar has been opening up to the world over the last decade, and too much progress has been made to stuff it back in the bottle, writes Adam Mconnochie.